Nicolet Bankshares (NASDAQ:NCBS) Issues Earnings Results

-Nicolet Bankshares (NASDAQ:NCBS) posted its earnings results on Monday.
-The bank reported $1.75 EPS for the quarter, beating the consensus estimate of $1.64 by $0.11, MarketWatch Earnings reports.
-Nicolet Bankshares had a return on equity of 10.36% and a net margin of 26.37%.
+Nicolet Bankshares (NASDAQ:NCBS) announced its earnings results on Monday.
+The bank reported $1.75 EPS for the quarter, beating analysts’ consensus estimates of $1.64 by $0.11, MarketWatch Earnings reports.
+Nicolet Bankshares had a net margin of 26.37% and a return on equity of 10.36%.

-Separately, Zacks Investment Research downgraded Nicolet Bankshares from a “buy” rating to a “hold” rating in a research note on Friday, April 2nd.
+Separately, Zacks Investment Research cut shares of Nicolet Bankshares from a “buy” rating to a “hold” rating in a report on Friday, April 2nd.

-In other Nicolet Bankshares news, SVP Patrick Joseph Madson sold 1,000 shares of the firm’s stock in a transaction dated Tuesday, February 23rd.
-The stock was sold at an average price of $75.40, for a total value of $75,400.00.
-Also, CFO Ann Kuchera Lawson sold 2,193 shares of Nicolet Bankshares stock in a transaction dated Tuesday, February 23rd.
+In related news, CFO Ann Kuchera Lawson sold 2,193 shares of Nicolet Bankshares stock in a transaction on Tuesday, February 23rd.
 The shares were sold at an average price of $76.14, for a total value of $166,975.02.
-14.20% of the stock is owned by company insiders.
+Also, SVP Patrick Joseph Madson sold 1,000 shares of Nicolet Bankshares stock in a transaction on Tuesday, February 23rd.
+The shares were sold at an average price of $75.40, for a total transaction of $75,400.00.
+Company insiders own 14.20% of the company’s stock.

 Nicolet Bankshares, Inc operates as the holding company for Nicolet National Bank that provides commercial and retail banking services for businesses and individuals.
 The company accepts checking, savings, and money market accounts; various certificates of deposit; and individual retirement accounts.